 10. Bûche de Noël

-One thing that is requisite in France, it is the traditional French Christmas cake.
+One thing that is requisite in France, it is the traditional French Christmas cake for dessert.
 Known as the Bûche de Noël, it is usually a chocolate sponge cake in the shape of a log (bûche) covered in cream.
 They can be as elaborate or as simple as you want, but this is one French Christmas tradition that you cannot get away from.

 11. Thirteen desserts in Provence